 What it costs

 Compounded semaglutide is generally paid out of pocket, because compounded medications are rarely covered by insurance.
-Prices vary by provider and dose.
-For many people without strong weight-loss coverage, an all-in compounded cash price can be lower than a brand-name out-of-pocket cost, and an HSA or FSA may reduce the net cost further.
+Prices vary by provider and dose, so compare programs on the all-in monthly cost: the consultation, the medication, and shipping together.
+What actually happens in that consultation is described in the semaglutide telehealth consultation.
+An HSA or FSA may reduce the net cost.

 Because pricing is specific to each program and changes over time, we keep the numbers current in dedicated guides rather than quoting a figure that could go stale.
 See our detailed breakdowns of compounded semaglutide cost in 2026 and whether insurance covers compounded GLP-1 medications.